-Some travelers prefer to rely on a travel agency agent, while others prefer the flood of online travel services because it helps them decipher all the travel mysteries and figure out the many historical highs and lows of prices for any particular destination.
+Some travelers prefer to rely on a travel agency agent, while others prefer to study travel websites because it enables them to analyze the many highs and lows of any particular destination.

-If you are a frequent traveler and willing to invest time to find the best deal and the best trip online, it is heaven.
+If you are a frequent traveler and willing to invest time to find the best deal and the best trip arrangement, it'is heaven.
 If you would rather let someone else take care of all your travel research and planning, it is also heaven.

 Knowledgeable in many if not all the travel tips and tools, experienced travel agents can quickly track down discounts and bargains and arrange for last minute travel deals.

-Travel agents set up complicated itineraries, find the best travel deals, suggest the best travel destination and provide "insider information" such as reports from others who have taken your proposed vacation or trip.
+Travel agents set up complicated itineraries, suggest the best travel destination and provide "insider information" such as comments and information from others who have taken your proposed business trip or vacation.

 Then again, some travel agency agents are influenced by the incentives offered by some of their suppliers.
-With today's travel disruptions and uncertainties, you want to do business with a solid company that can provide you with 24-hour expert service in case you experience problems or delays.
+With today's travel disruptions and uncertainties, you want to do business with a solid agency that provides a 24-hour expert service should you experience problems or delays.

-Before you accept and pay for any travel bookings, carefully evaluate the travel agency agent, clarify all charges and learn how to protect yourself.
-Take your time and think about it.
-You are paying for good service, see that the agency delivers it.
+Before you accept and pay for any travel agents booking, carefully evaluate the travel agency service fees, clarify all charges and make sure you are protected.
+Take your time.
+You are paying for good service, see that the agency delivers.

 travelers’ fees in exchange for the volume.